What should a tradesman pay for a website?

 Agency

-A done-for-you plan is a flat monthly fee where someone builds, hosts and looks after the site for you.
-It runs from about £50 a month for a one-pager to £150 a month for a full site with ongoing SEO, hosting, SSL and small edits included.
-No big lump sum, no DIY, and the site stays maintained.
+Done-for-you means someone builds, hosts and looks after the site for you.
+Sitework charges £600 to build, then £20 a month covering hosting, SSL and unlimited small edits, with ongoing SEO available separately at £200 every four weeks.
+No agency lump sum, no DIY, and the site stays maintained.
 For a busy trade who'd rather be on the tools, it's usually the best fit.

 The costs that never make it onto the quote